From Risky to Ready: Capital Project Planning using Agile Product Definition

 In any capital project, there are two distinct phases:

-2. Delivery – building the defined solution efficiently and predictably.
+2. Delivery – building the defined solution efficiently and predictably

 The trouble is, while delivery processes are well-supported by project management systems, contracting structures, and digital coordination tools, the definition phase lacks structure.
 It’s fragmented, intuitive, and often treated as an administrative precursor to 'real' work.
+It is considered just "concepts" or "pre-construction".

 The solution is clear: bring rigor and innovation to the definition phase, using proven methods from product development.